WisDOT North Central Region road construction update - Wausau Pilot & Review

 Schedule: June 14, 2021 to August 20, 2021

-Work scheduled for next week: Crews will remove curb and gutter and sidewalk, continue installing new curb and gutter, continue grading, and start installing culvert pipes at two cattle passes.
+Work scheduled for next week: Crews will continue removal and replacement of curb and gutter and sidewalk, perform grading, continue installing culvert pipes at two cattle passes, and install two new cross culverts on WIS 73.

 Highway: WIS 22